Business and Other Risks

 Domestic economy, consumption trends

 The Group operates mainly in Japan.
-Consequently, changes in economic trends in Japan due to economic and monetary policies, natural disasters, and the COVID-19 pandemic and changes in personal consumption stemming from such developments could affect the Group's performance and financial standing.
+Consequently, changes in economic trends in Japan due to economic and monetary policies, natural disasters, and the spread of infectious diseases, and changes in personal consumption stemming from such developments could affect the Group's performance and financial standing.

 On the market for beverages, which is the Group's main business, slow growth in sales by value is becoming more noticeable as retail prices continue to fall; at the same time, beverage manufacturers continue to compete fiercely with each other through sales promotion activities such as sales campaigns.
 Moreover, because of the fierce competition for market share among product categories and changes in consumer preferences, product lifecycle is also short on the beverages market.